eeariass/eeariass.github.io/_posts/2021-09-3-what-makes-an-abr-an-abr.md

 - A Cisco engineer would say that an ABR is a router between area 0 and any other area.
 - Someone in the Junos would world would say that an ABR is a router that is attached to two or more areas.

-This has implications in scenarios where we need an ABR to generate Type-3/NetSummary LSAs or when dealing with more advanced scenarios in Not-So-Stubby-Areas (NSSA).
+This has implications in scenarios where we need an ABR to generate Type-3/NetSummary LSAs or when dealing with more advanced scenarios in Not-So-Stubby-Areas (NSSA) to determine which router would be elected as the Type-7-to-Type-5 LSA translator.
 We will explore an scenario that is interesting around the latter and that will be a good exercise for those who are from the Cisco world to observe the behaviour of Junos in action, for those who are in the Junos world, stay around, since it might be something you might not expect. : )

 #### Scenario: Why my backbone does not have the route?
 In this scenario we have vMX1 as an internal backbone router. vMX2 and vMX3 are ABRs connected to vMX4 with the areas set as NSSAs, while vMX4 is redistributing its connected lo0.0 with the policy referenced below `OSPF-REDIST`.